 Before You Float

-1. Don’t shave or wax before your float – because the salt water solution can irritate your raw skin.
+1. Don’t shave or wax before your float – the salt water solution can irritate your raw skin.

-4. Don’t drink caffeine before floating – because caffeine is a stimulant and this counteracts the process of rest and relaxation
+4. Don’t drink caffeine before floating – caffeine is a stimulant and this counteracts the process of rest and relaxation